Crypto ATMs are popping up throughout California

 It’s not that there’s anything wrong with investing in Bitcoin or any other cryptocurrency.
 It’s just that it’s risky.
 Very risky.

-Remember this commercial for Crypto.com featuring Matt Damon?
+Remember the “Fortune Favours the Brave” commercial for Crypto.com featuring Matt Damon?
 Since the ad debuted last October, Bitcoin has declined in value by about 60%.

 In other words, if you invested $1,000 following Damon’s advice, you’d now have maybe $400 to show for it.

-“This is something weird,” Anas Elshahawy, a cashier at a Crenshaw District convenience store, told me.
+“This is something weird,” Anas Elshahawy, a cashier at a Crenshaw District convenience store, told KTLA.

-He says about a half-dozen people use his shop’s Bitcoin machine each week.
+He said about a half-dozen people use his shop’s Bitcoin machine each week.

 Crypto ATMs can be used to transfer money abroad, particularly to El Salvador, which made Bitcoin a national currency.

-Critics say they’re also used by drug dealers and fraudsters to launder cash.
+Critics said they’re also used by drug dealers and fraudsters to launder cash.

 The industry says the machines allow people without bank accounts to dabble in digital currencies.